Державний архів Вінницької області

-Documents representing the era of Rzeczpospolita are contained in the collections of the Commission on collection of the taxes for troop maintenance in Bratslav district, in the funds of the Bratslav Magistrate and Director of Schools in Podillia Governorate.
+Documents representing the era of Rzeczpospolita are contained in the collections of the Commission on collection of the taxes for troop maintenance in Bratslav district, in the funds of the Bratslav Magistrate and Director of Schools in Podillia Voivodship.
 A great deal of documents from that period appear in original form or as certified copies in the collections of the pidkomorsky (boundary) courts, boundary courts of appeal and land courts.
 The collection of the Lityn Boundary Court of Appeal contain scripts from as far back as 1612 relating to the establishment of boundaries for the villages Diakivtsi, Zynovyntsi, Kozhukhovo and others as well as certified copies and abstracts of the documents, dating as far back as 1442.
 These include certificates, purchase deeds, boundary-decrees, and bequests of the Uniate and Moldovan church Metropolitans to priests for parishes.

-The activity of educational institutions is widely reflected in collections of Director of Podillia Province Schools, including documents of Polish schools (1770s), Podillia gymnasium (1832-1846), the Bar School at the Uniate Church Monastery (the 1820s) and the Haisyn–Bratslav district schools (1819-1821).
+The activity of educational institutions is widely reflected in collections of Director of Podillia Voivodship Schools, including documents of Polish schools (1770s), Podillia gymnasium (1832-1846), the Bar School at the Uniate Church Monastery (the 1820s) and the Haisyn–Bratslav district schools (1819-1821).

 Among the collections of private origin from the pre-Soviet period are those of the magnate families: the Potockis, the Grocholskis, the Stroganovs, the Shcherbatovs.
 They contain mainly private letters, photos, as well as the documents of legal and economic origin.